gvwilson/sdxjs/en/src/doc-generator/index.md

 [% inc file="process-plain.js" keep="main" %]

-To get all the comments
+To get all the comments,
 we extract comments from all the files, remove the leading `*` characters (which aren't part of the documentation), and then join the results after stripping off extraneous blanks: